TomekMatuszek/wroclaw_taxonomy/README.md

 ## About

-This package consists of one function called `create_dendrite` which groupes set of points into clusters based on Wroclaw taxonomy method.
+This package consists of one class called `Dendrite` which groupes set of points into clusters based on Wroclaw taxonomy method.

 ## Installation